 consists of a two-person team trained in a Structural Family Therapy (SFT) model

 consisting of a three-year training program with ongoing supervision that provides

 individual and family therapy, case management, crisis intervention and family support as

 Neuropsychological testing helps to determine how a problem with your brain is affecting your ability to reason, concentrate, solve problems, or remember.
-There are a wide range of tests available.
-The best test or test(s) for you or your child will determined by a qualified professional.
-In most cases you will take a series of tests, rather than a single test.
+There is a wide range of tests available.
+The best test or test(s) for you or your child will be determined by a qualified professional.
+In most cases, you will take a series of tests, rather than a single test.

-Behavioral Health Rehabilitation Services (BHRS) is a 26 week authorization with BHRS Exception Programs of Mutisystemic Therapy has an Authorization of 27 weeks with Multisystemic Therapy for Problem Sexual Behaviors MST-PSB has a 32 week authorization and Functional Family Therapy a 22 week Authorization.
-Both BHRS and BHRS Exception Programs are voluntary Mental Health services for children and teenagers with a severe emotional and/or behavioral disorder or developmental disability.
+Behavioral Health Rehabilitation Services (BHRS) is a 26-week authorization with BHRS Exception Programs of Multisystemic Therapy has an Authorization of 27 weeks with Multisystemic Therapy for Problem Sexual Behaviors MST-PSB has a 32-week authorization and Functional Family Therapy a 22-week Authorization.
+Both BHRS and BHRS Exception Programs are voluntary Mental Health services for children and teenagers with severe emotional and/or behavioral disorder or developmental disability.
 The services are provided in the youth’s home, or in community settings, or at school.

 Behavioral Specialist Consultant (BSC) is a professional, who has at least a master’s degree, works with you and your child’s therapist and treatment team when your child needs a special behavior management plan.
 To help understand the reasons for your child’s behaviors, a BSC may complete a Functional Behavioral Assessment (FBA).
 The BSC will work with you and the treatment team to develop a special behavior plan to help your child reach his or her goals.
 The BSC will also help you develop a crisis and safety plan.